plebbit/plebbit-js/README.md

   upvoteCount: number
   downvoteCount: number
   replies: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments
-  flairs: string[] // arbitrary strings added by the author or mods to describe the comment or author }
+  flairs: string[] // arbitrary strings added by the author or mods to describe the author or comment
+  spoiler: boolean
+  pinned: boolean
+  locked: boolean
+}
 Author {
   address: string